-Rosemary Moore read Philosophy, Politics, and Economics at Oxford University followed by a degree in Theology at Kings College London.
-After some twenty-five years of teaching and raising a family, she took early retirement in 1985 and presently returned to academic studies, which led in 1993 to a University of Birmingham Ph.D., ‘The Faith of the First Quakers’.
-She has been involved with the CRQS since its inception.
+After some thirty years of teaching and raising a family, I took early retirement in 1985 and presently returned to academic study.
+This led in 1993 to a Ph.D., ‘The Faith of the First Quakers’.
+I have been involved with the CRQS since its inception.

-The Light in Their Consciences: Early Quakers in Britain 1646-1666.
-University Park: Pennsylvania State University Press, 2000, second edition forthcoming 2020.
+- The Light in Their Consciences: Early Quakers in Britain 1646-1666.
+University Park: Pennsylvania State University Press, 2000.
+Revised edition 2020.

 - (With R. Melvin Keiser) Knowing the Mystery of Life Within: Selected Writings of Isaac Penington in their Historical and Theological Context.
 London: Quaker Books, 2005

 - (With Richard C. Allen and others) The Quakers 1656-1723: The Evolution of an Alternative Community.
 University Park: Pennsylvania State University Press, 2018.

 - George Whitehead and the Establishment of Quakerism.
 (Brill Research Perspectives).
 Leiden: Brill, 2021.

 - I have published a number of articles and book chapters on early Quaker history.

 - I have compiled annotated lists of Quaker and anti-Quaker books 1650-1666 which are available on the Woodbrooke website.
 Similar lists covering the years up to 1685 are not yet ready for publication but can be obtained from me.